Damnerz/PrBOOMplus-ENHANCED-3ds/README.md

 # Table of contents

-#### -Context
-#### -Purpose of the project
-#### -Definitions
-#### -How to contribute  ?
-#### -About the feedback ?
-#### -Nintendo 3DS
-#### -Game features

-#### -Installation process
-[^soon ]
-#### -Related repos of the project

-#### -Extra links for more informations

-## Context :
+## -Context

+### What is PrBoom-Plus-Enhanced ?
-PRBOOM+ ENHANCED or PrBOOMplus-ENHANCED also name PB+G for "PrBOOMplus-Green" for short is a free copyleft software in development for the FPS game Doom.
+PrBoom+ Enhanced or PrBoom-Plus-Enhanced also name PB+E is a free copyleft software in development for the FPS game Doom (PrBoom-Plus-Enhanced Launcher, OS... are affiliated to the same idea).
 So this is a port is in development since -11/26/2023 15H46.55...
 (UTC+2) [^But Damnerz got the idea before.]
-PrBOOMplus-ENHANCED has to be enhanced version of the existing ports PrBOOM-PLUS with the new features from others ports : DSDA Doom (Doom Speed Demo Archive is a website and a Doom source port), MBF (stand for Marines Best Friend), PRBOOM and maybe others ports (idk like GzDoom or Crispy Doom or Eternity Engine).
-This project will work on a bunch devices like the Nintendo 3ds and Linux and Windows OS, PrBOOMplus-ENHANCED 3ds takes some features from some DsDoom, PrBoom 3ds, and chocolate DOOM DS/3DS, maybe some other existing ports on the web.
+PrBoom-Plus-Enhanced has to be enhanced version of the existing ports PrBoom-Plus with the new features from others ports : DSDA Doom (Doom Speed Demo Archive is a website and a Doom source port), MBF (stand for Marines Best Friend), PrBoom and maybe others ports (idk like GzDoom or Crispy Doom or Eternity Engine).
+This project will work on a bunch devices like the Nintendo 3DS and Linux distros and Windows OS, PrBoom-Plus-Enhanced 3DS takes some features from some DsDoom, PrBoom 3ds, and chocolate DOOM DS/3DS, maybe some other existing ports availible on the web.

-## -Purposes of the project :
+## -Purpose of the project

 So the goals of the project are :